 The existence of a premises defect. (a) A premises defect has been held to be something other than a condition normally connected with the use of the premises which creates an unreasonable risk of harm.
 Payne, 838 S.W.2d at 237; State Dep't of Highways and Pub.
 Transp. v.
 Zachary, 824 S.W.2d 813, 820 (Tex.App.-Beaumont 1992, writ denied); State Dep't of Highways and Pub.
 Transp. v.
 Bacon, 754 S.W.2d 279, 282 (Tex.App.-Texarkana 1988, writ denied).
 See also Izaguirre, 829 S.W.2d at 160 (holding that ordinary dirt did not represent a dangerous condition, and in the absence of a premises defect, the premises occupier could not be held liable); Seideneck, 451 S.W.2d at 754; Cobb, 965 S.W.2d at 62 (defect means imperfection, shortcoming, or want of something necessary for completion).
 "Whether a particular set of circumstances creates a 'dangerous condition' has been held to present a fact question for the jury."
 Blankenship v.
 Cnty. of Galveston, 775 S.W.2d 439 (Tex.App.-Houston [1st Dist.]
-1989. no writ).16 of Cameron v.
-Brown may have a significant effect on what courts have deemed to be premises defects.
-Part of the problem with the Brown decision is that the case came to the Supreme Court from the trial court's granting of the defendants' pleas to the jurisdiction.
+1989, no writ).16 decision is that the case came to the Supreme Court from the trial court's granting of the defendants' pleas to the jurisdiction.
 Cnty. of Cameron v.
 Brown, 80 S.W.3d 549, 552 (Tex.
 2002).
-The suit arose from an accident on the Queen Isabella Causeway in a section of the causeway where the overhead lighting had gone The court found that, under the out.
-Id. allegations and evidence presented, а "malfunctioning block of artificial lighting that the defendants to maintain causing a sudden and unexpected change in driving conditions" could constitute a dangerous condition.
+The suit arose from an accident on the Queen Isabella Causeway in a section of the causeway where the overhead lighting had gone out.
+Id.
+The court found that, under the allegations and evidence presented. а "malfunctioning block of artificial lighting that the defendants to maintain causing a sudden and unexpected change in driving conditions" could constitute a dangerous condition.
 Id. at 557.
 Those allegations and that evidence included the following: the plaintiff had alleged the accident was caused in part by the lights on the causeway going out, an agent for one defendant had found there was a problem with the lights going out and that this represented a risk to drivers on the causeway, the causeway had curves, the causeway's shoulders were narrow, and once a motorist entered the causeway they were prohibited from turning around.
 Thus, the court reversed the granting of the plea to the jurisdiction and remanded the case to the trial court.
 Id.